bgamari/ghc-wiki-import/records/overloaded-record-fields/magic-classes.md

 $sel_T_x :: T -> S
 $sel_T_x (MkT x) = x

-instance HasField "x" T where
+instance HasField "x" T S where getField _ = $sel_T_x
-  type FieldType "x" T = S
-  getField _ = $sel_T_x
 ```

-The `HasField` and `FieldUpdate` classes, and `FieldType` and `UpdatedRecordType` type families, will be defined in the module `GHC.Records` in the `base` package.
+The `HasField` and `UpdateField` classes will be defined in the module `GHC.Records` in the `base` package.
 Contrary to the previous design, we will not generate any dfuns/axioms for these classes \*at all\*.
 Instead, the typechecker will implicitly create evidence as required.
 This gets rid of a whole lot of complexity.